 The port city, the capital Nairobi and other parts of Kenya have suffered a series of grenade attacks since Kenya sent troops into Somalia last year to try to pursue Al-Shabaab insurgents it blames for a surge in violence and kidnappings threatening tourism.

-Local Member of Parliament Barre Dualle urged the government to provide adequate security to protect the lives and property of the residents of the North-eastern which borders the war-torn Somalia noting that the region is likely to experience more targeted attacks from the weaken Islamist group Al-Shabaab because of its proximity to Somalia.
+Local Member of Parliament Barre Dualle urged the government to provide adequate security to protect the lives and property of the residents of the North-eastern which borders the war-torn Somalia noting that the region is likely to experience more targeted attacks from the weaken Islamist group Al-Shabaab because of its proximity to Somalia."The mindset our security machinery must be changed now that our country is at war with terrorist group in Somalia."It can never be the business as usually in term of the country’s security for our intelligent officers and they must proof to be equally to the task of the insecurity threats faced from international terrorist," Duale said.

 The legislator said the government must bring to justice the criminals who attacked churches on Sunday in his constituency and killed innocent lives and ensure no such incidents occurs in future anyway in the country.